Ara Darzi, Baron Darzi of Denham: Awards and honours

 In 2002, Darzi was appointed a Knight Commander of the Order of the British Empire (KBE) for his services to medicine and surgery and subsequently was created a Life Peer on 12 July 2007, as Baron Darzi of Denham, of Gerrards Cross in the County of Buckinghamshire.

+The University of Bath awarded Darzi an Honorary Doctorate of Engineering in 2008.

 He was appointed to Her Majesty's Most Honourable Privy Council in June 2009.
 Darzi was elected a Fellow of the Royal Society in 2013.

+He received the Hamdan Award for Medical Research Excellence - Minimally Invasive Surgical Technology in 2004 by Hamdan Medical Award.

 In January 2014, Darzi was awarded the Qatari sash of Independence by the Emir Sheikh Tamim bin Hamad Al Thani in recognition of his contribution to the development of Qatar's health sector.
 Darzi was named by the Health Service Journal as the 38th most influential person in the English NHS in 2015.

 In the 2016 New Year Honours, he was appointed to the Order of Merit, for services to medicine.

+He was chosen to carry the Royal Armills at the 2023 Coronation.